-Another form of security is the fixed charge, which is generally regarded as a species of mortgage, although there is a doctrinal distinction between the two, due to the immediate right of ownership granted to a mortgagee by a mortgage which is not granted by an ordinary charge.
+Another form of security is the fixed charge, which is generally regarded as a species of mortgage, although there is a difference between the two.
 A mortgage is a conveyance of property subject to a right of redemption, whereas a charge conveys nothing and simply gives certain rights to the chargee over the property in question as a security.

-&lt;sup>1Immovable Property (Tenure, Registration, and Valuation) Law, Cap.
+1Immovable Property (Tenure, Registration, and Valuation) Law, Cap.
 224.